-A degree in counseling psychology will provide you the skills and knowledge to advance your career or prepare for graduate work in counseling, social work, or a related field.
-This major provides a foundation of psychological principles to apply to personal, social, and organizational problems.
-It emphasizes interaction with clients in professional settings such as human services and social services agencies or the corporate workplace.
-Major principles and methods that address social and counseling issues are applied to diverse populations.
+A degree in counseling psychology will provide you with the skills and knowledge to advance your career or prepare for graduate work in counseling, social work, or a related practitioner role.
+This major provides a foundation of psychological principles to apply to personal, social, and organizational problems and emphasizes client interaction in professional settings such as social services agencies or corporate workplaces.
+In addition, hands-on practicum experience allows students to apply learned methods to diverse populations.

 Credit for Life Experience

-In the School of Professional Studies, you may earn academic credit for life experience through the Prior Learning Assessment process.
+In the School of Professional Studies, you may earn academic credit for life experience through the Credit for Prior Learning process.
 Credit is earned if you are able to demonstrate learning, whether from informal life experience, professional psychology training, social work licensure, counseling certification, or any other source.

 A degree in counseling psychology can be earned through classes offered at the Chicago and Grayslake campuses or a combination of online and in-person classes.